How the Federal Reserve affects mortgage rates

-Rates for fixed mortgages are influenced by other factors, such as supply and demand.
+Rates for fixed mortgages arealsoinfluenced by other factor, such as supply and demand.
 When mortgage lenders have too much business, they raise rates to decrease demand.
 When business is light, they tend to cut rates to attract more customers.

 Price inflation pushes on rates as well.
 When inflation is low, rates trend lower.
 When inflation picks up, so do fixed mortgage rates.

-The secondary market where investors buy mortgage-backed securities plays a role.
+The secondary market where investors buy mortgage-backed securities plays a role, too.
 Most lenders bundle the mortgages they underwrite and sell them in the secondary marketplace to investors.
 When investor demand is high, mortgage rates trend a little lower.
 When investors aren’t buying, rates may rise to attract buyers.